-TWIN CITIES: Lord Mayor Kelly with Comptroller DiNapoli on Central Park South yesterday Andrew Hill
+TWIN CITIES: Lord Mayor Kelly with Comptroller DiNapoli on Central Park South.
+Andrew Hill

 Lord Mayor and Comptroller discuss transatlantic co-operation

-The recently-installed Lord Mayor of Belfast Tracy Kelly, was in the Big Apple this week to address the 16th annual New York-New Belfast conference.
+The recently-installed Lord Mayor of Belfast Tracy Kelly, was in the Big Apple On Thursday, June 12 to address the 16th annual New York-New Belfast conference.

 In her comments, Mayor Kelly also revealed that her first visit to New York was three years ago with her daughter, the aptly-named Brooklyn.
 And, yes, mum and daughter did walk the famous bridge.